 Fire the Committee

-With the holidays over, I feel I’m entering a special creative time of the year.
-No personal deadlines (only business ones).
-It’s wide open spaces and lots to choose from.
+After the holidays I enter a special creative time of the year before I love.
+With no personal deadlines (only business ones), it’s wide open spaces and lots to choose from.

 Unfortunately, this is also when The Committee moves in and tries to stage a coup.
 I’ll bet you have your own Committee, too.

 The Committee is made up of so many voices from our past that often we don’t even remember where they started.
 The Committee’s weapon of choice is guilt, telling us that creative time is selfish time.
 This is one of my creative clients biggest struggles – working through the guilt.

 Here’s how I deal with The Committee.

 Those voices are long gone.
 The past doesn’t control my future.
 I can choose to listen and continue to struggle OR I can get them out of my way.
 (Just don’t try to ignore them.
 They only get louder.)

 The way I get them out of the way is to physically get up, walk to the nearest door and invite The Committee to step outside for awhile.
 Really.
 I get up, open a door, speak out loud to The Committee and escort them out of the room.

 I know it may sound silly but getting into motion changes your energy.
 I recommend this to my clients all the time.
 When they actually try it, they are pleasantly surprised at how well it works.

 Here’s why.
 Your brain can’t tell real from imagined.
 If you don’t believe me, think about the last time you went to a scary movie.
 I’m right, aren’t I?